tystan/fuzzyfaers/README.md

 Functions to extract drug records from the [FAERS (FDA Adverse Event Reporting System)](https://www.fda.gov/drugs/surveillance/questions-and-answers-fdas-adverse-event-reporting-system-faers) data in a `postgreSQL` database for analysis in `R`.

-As drug names (whether they be generic/clinical or branded) are provided to the FDA and do not undergo standardisation, this package provides an automated way to extract records of a drug and its synonyms, and their inevitable misspellings and requiring fuzzy string matching.
-Thus, `fuzzyfaers`.
+As drug names (whether they be generic/clinical or branded) are provided to the FDA and do not undergo standardisation, this package provides an automated way to extract records of a drug, its synonyms and their inevitable misspellings (plus superfluous text).
+Fuzzy string matching is required to do this, thus, `fuzzyfaers`.

 ## Background and motivation